IMG Match Rates

 • USMLE Examinations

 IMGs must pass the USMLE Step 1 (an 8-hour long exam centered in testing basic medical and scientific principles) and earn a good score on the USMLE Step 2 CK (a 9-hour long exam focusing on diagnostics and the initial management of patients) to be eligible for medical residency in the U.S. These exams will assess whether a candidate can provide quality care to their patients.
-Note that every attempt will be noted in your record when applying for a Medical residency position.
+Note that every attempt will be noted in your record when applying for a medical residency position.

 For more information about residency requirements for IMGs, check out our country-specific resources: